TharunAts/Detecting-Pneumonia-disease-by-using-chest-xrays/README.md

 Chest X-ray images were selected from retrospective cohorts of pediatric patients of one to five years old from Guangzhou Women and Children’s Medical Center, Guangzhou.
 All chest X-ray imaging was performed as part of patients’ routine clinical care.

 My model achieved an accuracy of 80% on test data with 78% recall.
-I will upload the images and classify them into 2 categories: Normal and Pneumonia.
+Now you can classify the images into 2 categories: Normal and Pneumonia by using this model.

 You can get the dataset here: